The 12 Best Natural Shampoos Your Hair Needs

 - 2 drops of lemon juice.

-Add the baking soda to the water and stir to help the ingredients mix well.
-Then add the essential oils and lastly the lemon juice whilst stirring.
-Once that’s done, store the mixture in a clean plastic or glass container and store in a cool dry place (out of direct sunlight) or even in your refrigerator.
-Always be sure to shake the bottle well before use, to ensure that the ingredients are well blended before applying it to your hair.
+Add the baking soda to the water and mix it well.
+While stirring, add the essential oils and the lemon juice.
+Next, store the mixture in a clean plastic or glass container.
+Place it in a cool dry place (out of direct sunlight) or in your refrigerator.
+Shake the bottle well before using it so the ingredients blend together well.

 You can use this mixture like you would any normal shampoo.
-Massage it into your scalp once you’ve wet your hair and keep your hair out of water for at least 2 minutes while it goes to work on your scalp and hair follicles.
-If it means wearing a shower cap or dodging the water – then so be it.
-One the time has elapsed, rinse it out with a normal herbal conditioner and you’re good to go.
-I would recommend using the shampoo 2-3 times a week, not too often, as it can dry your hair out with excessive use.
+Massage it into your scalp once you’ve wet your hair.
+Be sure to keep your hair out of water for at least 2 minutes.
+This allows it to work on your scalp and hair follicles.
+You can wear a shower cap for this part.
+Finally, rinse it out with a normal herbal conditioner.
+To avoid dry hair, use this shampoo at most 2-3 times a week.

-So far, DIY natural shampoo recipes have worked very well for me in my hair care routine and if someone asked me if I would ever go back to traditional shampoos, my answer would simply be ‘no’.
+So far, DIY natural shampoo recipes have worked very well for me in my hair care routine.
+If someone asked me if I would ever go back to traditional shampoos, my answer would simply be ‘no’.
 The difference in your hair is noticeable almost after the first wash, and over time your hair won’t lose its color and sheen like it normally does with chemical formulas.
-So the more you use natural product or DIY natural shampoo, the more convinced you’ll be that you’ve made the right decision.
+The more you use a natural product or DIY natural shampoo, you will know that you made the right decision.

-As they say, the proof is in the pudding and trying out natural products, herbal and homemade shampoo recipes is the only way you’ll ever really know what kind of effect they have on your hair.
-The bottom line is that they’re better for your hair and overall health in general, but can also save you loads of money in the long run, giving you more to spend on other natural products to help keep you healthy.
+As they say, the proof is in the pudding.
+Trying out natural products, herbal and homemade shampoo recipes is the only way you’ll know their effect on your hair.
+The bottom line is that they’re better for your hair and overall health in general.
+They can also save you loads of money in the long run.
+This will give you more to spend on other natural products to help keep you healthy.
 So it’s the easiest step you can make towards living a healthier more holistic lifestyle.
-As the saying goes, even the longest of journeys starts with a single step, so why not make this your first step.
+As the saying goes, even the longest of journeys start with a single step.
+So why not make this your first step?